AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 # Create site from Blueprint

-The ALM reference site package provides a “Learning Site Blueprint,” which enables you to create a website for your learning platform.
+The ALM reference site package provides a "Learning Site Blueprint," which enables you to create a website for your learning platform.
 AEM blueprints allow you to build webpages directly from AEM Sites components.
 You need not use any templates.&nbsp;

 1. On the AEM start page, click **Sites**.